djndl1/CSNotes/cpp/reference.md

 - gvalue: _generalized value_, anything that may receive a value, either a lvalue or an xvalue.

-- prvalue: pure rvalue, a literal value or an immutable object.
+- prvalue: pure rvalue, a literal value except for string literal or an immutable object.

  An expression's value is an xvalue if it is: